SAP Sales Cloud V2: The Complete Guide for 2026

 What Is SAP Sales Cloud V2?

 The global CRM software market reached $73.4 billion in 2024, with cloud deployments holding 58.2% revenue share (Grand View Research, 2024).
-SAP Sales Cloud V2 is SAP’s cloud-native CRM platform built for this market.
+SAP Sales Cloud V2 is SAP’s cloud-native CRM built for this market.

-- SAP Emarsys — marketing automation
+- SAP Emarsys for marketing automation

 What Can Sales Cloud V2 Actually Do?

 AI-powered insights via Joule.
 SAP has deployed 350 AI features with 2,400+ Joule skills across its cloud portfolio (SAP News Center, 2026).
 In Sales Cloud V2, Joule handles natural language queries, opportunity summaries, activity suggestions, and email drafting.
+It’s genuinely useful.
+I was sceptical at first.
+It won me over.

 Mobile-first design.
 The Fiori interface works on tablets and phones by default.
 Field reps can update opportunities from a job site.
 In our Nussbaum implementation, mobile usage hit 40% of all CRM interactions within 4 weeks.
+That number tells you something about what reps actually want.

 Territory and quota management.
-Assign reps to territories, set quotas, and track attainment.
+Assign reps to territories, set quotas, track attainment.
 Supports geographic, product-line, and named-account territory models.

 What Makes V2 Different from the Old C4C?

 Fiori UI.
 V2 uses SAP’s modern Fiori design system instead of C4C’s older Silverlight-based interface.
 It’s responsive, works across devices, and follows consistent UX patterns across SAP products.
+Your users will actually want to open it.

 We covered the V1 vs V2 comparison in detail in our V2 vs C4C migration guide.